An NYC Drug Crime Lawyer Explains the Law

 1. Possession charges.
 Under New York law, it is a criminal offense to knowingly possess a controlled substance.
 Possession can include both actual possession (the drugs were found on your person), as well as constructive possession (the drugs were within your immediate control).
 A “simple possession” charge is the least serious drug charge you can face.

 2. Sale of a controlled substance.
 It is against the law in New York to sell or intend to sell a controlled substance.
 Charges involving the sale or distribution of drugs are more serious than possession charges and carry very serious consequences if you are convicted.
+However, it may still be possible to beat your charge or get it reduced.

 3. Drug trafficking.
 Drug trafficking charges are the most serious drug charges.
 Trafficking charges involve the manufacture of drugs or the sale of large quantities of drugs.